 This is a shape turned into a button.
 Shapes only have a click action macro attached to it so there’s no MouseDown function like it is for ActiveX and userform objects.
 The closest one can get is to simulate a button click with custom code.

 Start by inserting a shape and play around with the formatting until it looks like a decent button.

 Format the text in the Home tab.

 Decide how the button should look both ordinary and when pressed.
 Record a macro while doing the changes, then copy the useful parts of the code to a “Button pressed” Sub.

-When tweaking the icon make it offset a bit down, and also make the box around it larger so the icon don’t get cropped out:
+When tweaking the icon to looked pressed down, make it offset and also make the box around it larger so the icon don’t get cropped out, like this:

 For icons I recommend this awesome site: http://iconizer.net

 [UPDATE] In the new 2016 version there’s built in icons: Insert->icons.

 Give the shape and icon names, e.g. “searchButton” and “myIcon”.